MoonZoon/MoonZoon/docs/backend.md

    - I try to respect Gall’s Law - "A complex system that works is invariably found to have evolved from a simple system that worked."
    - So let's start with a single server, simple implementation and minimum features.
 "Deploy to Heroku" button would be nice.
    - There are research papers about virtual actors and things like transactions.
 It will take time but the architecture will allow to add many new features if needed.

-1. _"The API looks weird!"_
-   - Well, I would like to make it compilable on the stable Rust so I can't use some unstable features that would make the API a bit better.
-Or I wasn't able to find a simpler and nicer API - please let me know why and how do you want to improve it.
-Or we have just different experience and feel for graphic stuff.